 Tramadol is safe for dogs and commonly prescribed after surgery or for treating both long- and short-term pain.

-Is Tramadol Safe for Dogs?
+Is Tramadol Safe For Dogs?

 Tramadol is safe to use in most dogs and some studies have indicated it’s safer than NSAIDs, like Rimadyl (carprofen), in some dogs.
 It does interact poorly with certain medications that many dogs are commonly taking, like MAOIs, opioids, or SSRIs.
 Because of this, you should never give your dog a dose of tramadol unless you’ve talked to your vet and they know what drugs your dog is currently on.